uwezukwechibuzor/blogmos/docs/software-design.md

 ## 2. System Overview

-Dither is a collection of open source components that works together to enable an uncensorable and decentralized social network for web and mobile devices.
-User interaction on Dither is powered by the Cosmos Hub blockchain.
-User data is stored in an SQL database that is written to by a transaction indexing tool that we create.
+ChatMos is a set of open source components that work together to create an uncensorable and decentralized social network for web and mobile devices.
+User participation and conversations focus mostly on the governance modules of Cosmos apps and, more broadly, what is going on in the Ecosystem.
+Proposals from all cosmos ecosystems will be retrieved, maintained in a centralized database, and shown for chatmos users in the form of postings ranging from the chain that has the newest proposal in its voting period, an uncensored comment area will be formed.
+This is similar to Twitter, except the postings that people remark on are the proposals, and there is a discussion-style chat to assist both technical and non-technical users.

+Secondly, it would a space for cosmos Ecosystem

 ### 2.1 Features

-Dither needs to meet a set of functionaity requirements, listed below.
+Chatmos needs to meet a set of functionaity requirements, listed below.

 #### 2.1.1 Follow

-Users need to be able to follow another user's account.
-When they follow a user's account, that user should get a notification that they gained this new follower.
-The user should also be able to unfollow another user at any time.
-This transaction should be on-chain.
+Users must be able to follow the accounts of other users.
+When they follow a user's account, the user should be notified that they now have a new follower.
+At any moment, the user should be able to unfollow another user.
 A user's homepage feed consists primarily of the latest posts from the people they follow.

 #### 2.1.2 Post

-Users need to be able to post new dithers.
-Due to the limitations of the Cosmos Hub memo field, Dithers are chunks of content that contain at most 512 bytes of data.
-The data is formatted in JSON and can include just about anything.
-When the user hits post, the dither content is validated and then is broadcasted via a Cosmos Hub transaction.
-Once the transaction is validated by the Cosmos Hub, the dither content is appended to database via the Dither Index.
-The new dither is pushed to all of the users followers, appearing on their respective homepages.
+Users are able make a post on their timeline known as chatmos.
+The new chatmos is pushed to all of the users followers, appearing on their respective homepages.

 #### 2.1.3 Search

-Users need to be able to search through the dither database created by the Dither Indexer.
-This is an off-chain query.
+Users need to be able to search through the chatmos database.

 #### 2.1.4 Notify

-Users should be notified if someone: (1) replies to them, (2) likes their dither, (3) reposts their dither, or (4) starts following them.
+Users should be notified if someone: (1) replies to them, (2) likes their chatmos, (3) reposts their chatmos, or (4) starts following them.

-#### 2.1.5 Send
+#### 2.1.5 Proposals & Comments Sections

+All ecosystem proposals will be fetched from all blockchains, this will serve as posts with comment sections for discussion by the community

+Users should be able to comment on proposals on the comment sections if they sign up with their wallet else they cannot comment

+#### 2.1.6 chat system

-Users should able to send ATOM to other users and to other cosmos1 addresses.
+Users should be able to chat up anyone and create discussion sections

 ### 2.2 System Components